mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 We use a similar approach in our stream mode.
 When a client opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
-Their format is detailed in section {{section:format}}.
+Their format is detailed in section {{sec-format}}.
 Upon reception of such a TLV message, the concentrator opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).